Topics The 10th Japan-Taiwan Pharmaceutical Exchange Conference" was held

 In this session, the current status of efforts for COVID-19 was introduced.

 PMDA introduced the status of COVID-19 and the efforts of the pharmaceutical regulatory authorities.
 It was introduced that in Japan, there are no action restrictions in the 7th wave, and that waterfront measures will be relaxed from September 7, 2022, and that the infection environment measures have entered a new phase.
-He also introduced the special approval and the newly introduced emergency approval system to expedite the introduction of vaccines and therapeutics.
+He also introduced the special approval and the newly introduced emergency approval system to speed up the introduction of vaccines and therapeutics.
 The TFDA expressed its desire to continue to work with the countries concerned to solve the problem.

 The TFDA introduced the establishment of a supply database platform to check the status of drug stockpiles in the country, a patient registration platform, and safety monitoring efforts for the COVID-19 vaccine, and shared that excellent efforts are being made quickly and appropriately through the use of digital technology.
 The session was attended by the two authorities.